BlogFrameworkContact Us

 In many organisations and hospitals, staff get lots of emails and messages every day.
 But some of these messages are traps.
 Phishing is when someone sends an email pretending to be from a trusted source, like a bank, a supplier, co-worker or even your boss, to steal information or install malware.
-In simple terms, it's a trick to make you click on links or attachments that look real.
+In simple terms, it is a trick to make you click on links or attachments that look real.

 For example, you might see an email that seems to be an official memo from health officials or an invoice for medical supplies.
 At first glance it looks normal, but these are often scams set up to compromise your devices and sometimes, hospital systems and data.

-How a Phishing Email Works
+// 01 How a Phishing Email Works

 Typically, a phishing email arrives and looks like a genuine work or promotional message.
 It might use a familiar name or logo (your boss, a co-worker, or a government health agency) to gain your trust.
-The email usually urges you to act quickly, perhaps asking you to click a link to fill up a form or open an attachment (like a word document file or pdf file).
+The email usually urges you to act quickly, perhaps asking you to click a link to fill up a form or open an attachment (like a Word document file or PDF file).

 If someone falls for it and clicks, the link can install harmful software (malware) on the computer.
 This malware would then spy on you, could steal your passwords, and other sensitive data like patient records, or even lock files with ransomware.